cloudera-labs/hms-mirror/README.md

 There are options to filter tables included in `hms-mirror` process.
 You can select `-tf|--table-filter` to "include" only tables that match this 'regular-expression'.
 Inversely, use `-etf|--exclude-table-filter` to omit tables from the list.
 These options are mutually exclusive.

-The filter is expressed as a 'regular-expression'.
+The filters for `-tf` and `-tef` are expressed as a 'regular-expression'.
 Complex expressions should be enclosed in quotes to ensure the commandline interpreter doesn't split them.

+Additional table filters (`-tfs|--table-filter-size-limit` and `-tfp|--table-filter-partition-count-limit`) that check a tables data size and partition count limits can also be applied to narrow the range of tables you'll process.

 The filter does NOT override the requirement for options like `-ma|-mao`.
 It is used as an additional filter.